 There are better ways to deal with it than exploding at your spouse.
 Snoring occurs for lots of different reasons, and figuring out the cause will help your partner stop the night-time noise (and stop you filing those divorce papers).
 Age, medication and allergies can all play a part, as well as pregnancy and genetic disposition.
 Lifestyle is also a big factor; weight gain, alcohol and smoking can all make snoring worse.
 If your partner drinks, smokes, or has recently put on weight, try and suggest some simple lifestyle changes to reduce their risk.

 Another option is to try a snoring relief product – these can really help banish snoring for those who have already made significant lifestyle changes.
 Just remember that there are different types of products for different types of snoring.
-Click here to try our snoring diagnosis tool; we’ll recommend the snoring relief most suitable for you or your partner.

 Being confined to your home can feel tense and stressful.
 But by dealing with those annoying habits head-on, you’ll have better sleep, better health – and a better relationship.